The Wrong Order

 - Natural Gratitude: This is thankfulness for blessings received – for good gifts

 Gratitude that acknowledges and thanks God for who He is lays the foundation for natural thanksgiving for what He gives.
-When we really understand God’s character; that He is completely sovereign, perfect in love, self-created with no beginning or end, aware of everything and nothing is hidden from Him, and that He has provided a way through Jesus Christ to forgive all our sin and make us His sons and daughters, our trust in Him fills our perspective.
+When we really understand God’s character; that He is completely sovereign, perfect in love, self-existent, with no beginning or end, aware of everything and nothing is hidden from Him, and that He has provided a way through Jesus Christ to forgive all our sin and make us His sons and daughters, our trust in Him fills our perspective.

 It lays the foundation for why I can think thanks about every circumstance in my life and express that thanks orally or in a written form.